curl/everything-curl/usingcurl/downloads/browsers.md

 Curl only gets exactly what you ask it to get and it never parses the actual content—the data—that the server delivers.
 A browser gets data and it activates different parsers depending on what kind of content it thinks it gets.
-For example, if the data is HTML it will parse it to display a web page and possibly download other sub resources such as images, JavaScript and CSS files.
-When curl downloads HTML it will just get that single HTML resource, even if it, when parsed by a browser, would trigger a whole busload of more downloads.
+For example, if the data is HTML it parses it to display a web page and possibly download other sub resources such as images, JavaScript and CSS files.
+When curl downloads HTML it just gets that single HTML resource, even if it, when parsed by a browser, would trigger a whole busload of more downloads.
 If you want curl to download any sub-resources as well, you need to pass those URLs to curl and ask it to get those, just like any other URLs.

-Clients also differ in how they send their requests, and some aspects of a request for a resource include, for example, format preferences, asking for compressed data, or just telling the server from which previous page we are "coming from". curl's requests will differ a little or a lot from how your browser sends its requests.
+Clients also differ in how they send their requests, and some aspects of a request for a resource include, for example, format preferences, asking for compressed data, or just telling the server from which previous page we are "coming from". curl's requests differ a little or a lot from how your browser sends its requests.

 ## Server differences